victorbstan/restify-chat/README.md

 `/public/index.html` is the entry-point to the client-side app.

 `/public/lib` is for Bower to use, it puts managed dependencies there.

-Don't forget to update `Gruntfile.js` `concat: {` section with required distribution scripts Bower fetches for you.
+Don't forget to update `Gruntfile.js` `concat: {...` section with required distribution scripts Bower fetches for you.

+When adding new stylesheets include them in `Gruntfile.js` `less: {...`.
+For `less` files, you can use `@import` directives in `main.less` to include other `.less` files.

+`public/dist` is where concatenated scripts and styles are saved and requested.